 School audience: visually impaired or blind

-For students from 9th grade to 12th grade
+For students from 9th to 12th grade

-Accompanied by a guide, the participants discover the different spaces of the institution and also apprehend by touching the forecourt, the crypt and the Wall of Names.
+Accompanied by a guide, the participants discover the different spaces of the institution and also apprehend by touch the parvis, the crypt and the Wall of Names.
 Audio testimonies of former deportees, administrative archives of the Shoah transcribed in Braille, as well as objects from our collections (textile, engraved metal or wood) help the group to approach the different stages of the "Final Solution" in Europe and in France.

 Themes:

-Historical period: World
+Historical period:

 Media:

-Duration: 2 h
+Duration: 2 hours

 The Shoah Memorial offers guided tours adapted to teachers' educational projects (allophone students, European sections, Segpa, ULIS...).
 Through the journey of Charlotte Storch and Renée Lyszka, children hidden in occupied and free zones, visitors discover the major stages of the genocide of the Jews.